bartificer/programming-by-stealth/docs/pbs39.md

 # PBS 39 of x – HTML5 Form Validation

-In this instalment we’ll be taking a break from our parallel approach, and focusing almost exclusively on HTML5 form validation.
-We’ll dedicate the entirety of the next instalment to getting our cellular automaton prototypes up and running so we can actually ‘play’ the game of life.
+In this instalment we’ll be taking a break from our parallel approach and focusing almost exclusively on HTML5 form validation.
+We’ll dedicate the entirety of the next instalment to getting our cellular automaton prototypes up and running, so we can actually ‘play’ the game of life.

-While we won’t be continuing work on our Cellular Automata prototypes this time, I will share my solution to the challenge I set way back in [instalment 36](https://bartificer.net/pbs36).
+While we won’t be continuing work on our Cellular Automata prototypes this time, I will share my solution to the challenge I set way back in [instalment 36](https://pbs.bartificer.net/pbs36).

-Also, before we get stuck into new content I’ll be taking a small diversion to explain a slight change in my approach to HTML coding, and how that will affect the sample code you see for the remainder of this series.
+Also, before we get stuck into new content, I’ll be taking a small diversion to explain a slight change in my approach to HTML coding, and how that will affect the sample code you see for the remainder of this series.

 As usual, I’ve collected the example file for this instalment and the starting point for the challenge together into [a ZIP file which you can download here](https://www.bartbusschots.ie/s/wp-content/uploads/2017/09/pbs39.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs39.zip).

-# Matching Podcast Episode 501
+## Matching Podcast Episode 501

 Listen Along: Chit Chat Across the Pond Episode 501